Is Blanview Still the Only Option?

-- Blanview: energy-saving, suitable for sunlight, but expensive and low-contrast in direct sunlight.
+- Blanview: power-saving, sunlight-readable, but expensive and low-contrast in direct sunlight.

-- Optimized IPS/TFTs: almost the same efficiency, cheaper, better contrast and colors.
+- Optimized IPS/TFTs: nearly identical efficiency, more affordable, better contrast and colors.

 - Conclusion: For many applications, modern IPS/TFT displays are the more economical alternative.

-Blanview displays from the manufacturer Toppan / Ortustech have been the reference for years when it comes to energy-saving and sunlight-readable TFTs.
-Their transflective structure makes them particularly interesting for mobile, battery-operated devices or outdoor applications.
-The great advantage of this technology is that it is not just the backlight that is responsible for readability: part of the ambient light is reflected and used for the display.
-This significantly reduces energy consumption.
-In practice, the displays achieve an impressive efficiency of up to around 2300 cd/(m²-W).
-Content remains easily recognizable even in bright environments.
+Blanview displays from manufacturers Toppan / Ortustech have been considered a benchmark for power-saving and sunlight-readable TFTs for years.
+Their transflective structure makes them particularly appealing for mobile, battery-powered devices or outdoor applications.
+The significant advantage of this technology is that readability is not solely dependent on the backlight: a portion of the ambient light is reflected and utilized for display.
+This allows for a noticeable reduction in power consumption.
+In practice, these displays achieve an impressive efficiency of up to approximately 2300 cd/(m²·W).
+Content remains clearly visible even in bright environments.

 - Low power consumption (significantly lower than standard TFTs)

-- Stable image display under different lighting conditions
+- Consistent image display under various lighting conditions

 Transmissive TFTs as a competitive alternative

-Traditionally, transmissive TFT displays have been considered less suitable for sunlight, as they rely entirely on backlighting.
-However, current developments show that modern transmissive TFT LCDs - with targeted, industry-established improvements - can keep up with or even surpass Blanview technology in certain applications.
+Traditionally, transmissive TFT displays have been considered less suitable for sunlight readability, as they rely entirely on backlighting.
+However, recent developments indicate that modern transmissive TFT-LCDs – incorporating targeted, industrially established enhancements – can rival or even surpass Blanview technology in specific applications.

-Blanview loses contrast and grayscale gradation, especially in direct sunlight, making images and text appear flatter.
-In addition, the black level is comparatively weak and the display appears less vivid overall.
-Another disadvantage is the higher cost: Blanview modules are significantly more expensive than classic IPS solutions.
+Particularly under direct sunlight, Blanview exhibits a loss of contrast and grayscale differentiation, making images and text appear flatter.
+Furthermore, the black level is comparatively weak, and the overall presentation appears less vibrant.
+Another disadvantage is the higher cost: Blanview modules are significantly more expensive than conventional IPS solutions.

-At this point, it is worth taking a look at modern IPS alternatives.
-IPS technology is known for its excellent viewing angles and overall high image quality.
-Even standard IPS displays impress with their stable color reproduction, even if they cannot keep up with Blanview in terms of energy efficiency due to the bright backlight.
-However, the real breakthrough comes with optimized variants: By using Brightness Enhancement Films (BEF), the light from the backlight is focused more strongly in the direction of the viewer.
-This noticeably increases efficiency.
-In combination with a high-transmission panel (HTP), further losses can be minimized so that these IPS displays almost reach the level of Blanview.
+At this juncture, it is worthwhile to consider modern IPS alternatives.
+IPS technology is renowned for its excellent viewing angles and overall high image quality.
+Even standard IPS displays offer stable color reproduction, although their energy efficiency, due to the bright backlight, cannot match Blanview.
+However, the true breakthrough comes with optimized variants: By utilizing Brightness Enhancement Films (BEF), the backlight's illumination is more effectively directed towards the viewer.
+This significantly increases efficiency.
+In combination with a High-Transmission Panel (HTP), further losses can be minimized, allowing these IPS displays to nearly achieve Blanview's performance level.

-The decisive difference: although an IPS with BEF and HTP achieves slightly lower efficiency values, it also offers significantly better contrast, deeper black tones and stable grayscale reproduction - even in direct sunlight.
-There is also the price advantage: while Blanview is still considered a premium solution, optimized IPS modules are generally much cheaper to purchase.
+The crucial difference is that while an IPS display with BEF and HTP achieves slightly lower efficiency values, it simultaneously offers significantly better contrast, deeper black tones, and stable grayscale reproduction – even in direct sunlight.
+Additionally, there is a price advantage: while Blanview is still considered a premium solution, optimized IPS modules are generally much more cost-effective to procure.

-So if you value high image quality, strong contrast and an economical design, optimized IPS displays are an efficient alternative to Blanview displays.
-For new designs, it should therefore always be checked whether a modern IPS is the better solution.
+Therefore, for those prioritizing high image quality, robust contrast, and an economical design, optimized IPS displays present an efficient alternative to Blanview displays.
+For new designs, it should always be evaluated whether a modern IPS solution might be superior.

 Optimized transmissive TFTs offer: